 - Interested in companies building out infrastructure for space.

-- What are common mistakes you see?
+- What are mistakes you see?
 We see people falling in love with the concept of their own product.
 We encourage companies to test with real customers as soon as possible.
 The product needs to be tested and iterated upon.
 Try to frontload the market validation as much as possible!

 - Can people succinctly communicate the value of your product?
 Will word-of-mouth work?

 - Does it have a snappy, succinct selling point?

 - Is the experience of using it so sticky they don’t want to stop using it and they want to tell all their friends about it.